 Many factors contribute to the overall sound quality of a subwoofer, but looking for one that has brand-specific features can improve upon it further.

 Placing enclosed subwoofers under your seat will really bring the bass vibrations directly to you, but placing it in the trunk of your automobile will reverberate the thumps throughout your vehicle.
 What’s great about car woofers is the flexibility of placement and the lightweight build quality.
 You can play around with the positioning to find the optimal spot.

 If you want to make your subs louder, you can check these helpful tips on how to make speaker subwoofers louder and stronger.

 As for the materials, there is a lot to cover, but our team will try to break it down as simply as possible.
-In this section, our experts will talk about the basket, the surround, the cone, and the unique spider venting.
+In this section, our experts will talk about the basket, the surround, the cone, and spider venting.

 The basket design is essentially the entire foundation of the subwoofer and acts as the support audio system for the cone.
 You might have heard of a stamped basket, like the one featured on the Planet Audio sub in the number two spot.
 A stamped basket design has much power and is much more durable.
 In fact, it’s often touted as the strongest.
 But keep in mind that it doesn’t bend, so there is less resonance as well.

 A cast basket design is more bendable and flexible than the tougher stamped design.
 You may think that makes it less desirable, but a cast basket has better heat dispersion, which means longer playing hours and better bass.
 Luckily, you may not have to pick between the two as there are hybrid baskets on the market that are a combination of both.